READ WRITE INC EARLY PHONICS AND READING SCHEME

 Phonics is a way of teaching children to read and write by blending and segmenting individual sounds.
 Every letter and different combinations of letters makes particular sounds.
 Learning these is key for children to become confident, fluent readers and spellers.
-At Cavendish we follow the Bug Club Programme of teaching which is split into 6 phases that systematically build on skills and knowledge of previous learning.

-In Foundation stage and Key stage one, phonics is encouraged across the entire curriculum.
+In Foundation stage and Key Stage One, phonics is encouraged across the entire curriculum.
 Afternoon sessions provide opportunities for phonics skills to be consolidated and enhanced each day.
 These are often embedded into the curriculum or incorporated into stand online activities and provision areas.